sierra58/looping-a-triangle/README.md

 # looping-a-triangle

 ## Looping a Triangle
-An exercise by Eloquent JavaScript
+- Exercise by Eloquent JavaScript
+- Using for-loop to print out a triangle
+- Adding one more hash to the next line

 ## Tags
 javascript, front-end web development, exercise